 An evaluation committee must be established for all procurement procedures, with the exception of the single tender one (less than or equal to EUR 20 000) and the cases of negotiated procedure mentioned under Section 2.6.8.
+However, in case of a negotiated procedure using eSubmission, it is recommended to appoint an evaluation committee to allow the evaluation committee members to access the offers.

 For grants procedures, see Section 6.5.7. and Section 6.4.2.